 - Giving students a warm welcome – blog post

-- prepare my Blackboard course site
+- prepare my Brightspace course site

 - Start of the semester reminders – checklist

-- Copying course materials – instructions with video demo
+- Copying Course Material – video tutorial

 - make my course and course materials accessible